 The Company realizes that to accomplish its objectives it needs to pay competitive compensation.
-The Compensation Committee reviews competitive positions in the market to periodically confirm the competitive nature of the compensation for the Chief Executive Officer and the Company's other executive officers.
+The Compensation Committee reviews competitive positions in the market to periodically confirm the competitive nature of the compensation for the Chief Executive Officer and the Company's five highest paid individuals.

-The Compensation Committee believes that an element of compensation must be linked to the Company's short- and long-term performance.
-In that regard, the Company implemented the Cash Incentive Bonus Plan which links the annual payment of cash bonuses to the achievement of targeted return on assets goals and the LTIC Plan which links the long-term payment of cash bonuses and stock awards to the achievement of targeted earnings per share and free cash flow goals.
+The Compensation Committee believes that a varying portion of compensation must be linked to the Company's performance.
+In that regard, the Company has implemented a discretionary bonus plan which links the payment of cash bonuses to the achievement of certain predetermined return on assets thresholds.